 Knowing what we know about startups, there will be days of feast and days of famine.
 Considering that funds can fluctuate, we strongly recommend that startups work with an IT provider who offers flexible terms.
 In this way, services can scale up or down depending on the needs of the company and the status of funding or revenue.

 Many such firms don’t have the budget or the space for a full-time IT staff member….but not just any IT guy from Craigslist can be trusted with this kind of work.
 Between the tight deadlines and need for ruthless attention to detail, the management of information technology in a legal setting is not a good fit for every IT professional.

-Media and Communications Companies
+Media and communications ccompanies

 Such companies include media production, event production, film production, public relations, and publicity.
 These companies create and share massive quantities of information, and how they control that data can determine their level of business success.

 In this era of constant collaboration, the need to manage a large and fluid workforce of creative talent demands great agility and responsiveness.
 A savvy and adaptive tech firm can fit well in this setting.
-The products recommended by the IT service provider be appropriate for a collaborative, project-oriented environment.
+The products recommended by the IT service provider should be appropriate for a collaborative, project-oriented environment.

-Backups, file sharing, data recovery, and the administration of access privileges can be a few areas of particular importance in this setting.
+Backups, data recovery, and the administration of access privileges can be a few areas of particular importance in this setting.
 Also worth mentioning are project management applications or tools and cloud-based video and file sharing.

 Every company environment is different and it is important that your staff feel comfortable with the IT provider or contractor in their midst.
-This can be a sensitive topic, for not all IT companies are the same.
+This can be a sensitive topic, since not all IT companies take the same approach.

 As with any decision, it is worthwhile relying on your gut-level instinct when you decide whether the IT provider will be a good match for your company.
 For full confidence, confirm that the provider conducts a complete background check on any new hires.

 We haven’t described all of the companies for whom an outside IT consulting firm is a good fit.
 However, we hope we’ve given you a sense of some environments where this kind of arrangement is a good match.